NOAA-EMC/NCEPLIBS-g2/docs/user_guide.md

 must be present and shall appear in the numerical order noted above.
 Unrepeated sections remain in effect until redefined.

-The above overview was taken from WMO's FM 92-XII GRIB description of the experimental GRIB Edition 2 form.
+The above overview was taken from WMO FM 92-XII GRIB description of the experimental GRIB Edition 2 form.

 # GRIB2 Encoding Routines